 Read below for more information.
 When applying, please understand the following conditions:

-- All interns must secure their own transportation and housing proximate to Yarmouth, Mass.
+- All interns must secure their own transportation and housing proximate to Yarmouth, Massachusetts.

 - Internship positions in the Cape Cod Baseball League are unpaid, but with this in mind, Y-D interns always have the option of earning college credit for their work.